JetBrains/guide/site/django/tips/django-query-speed-up/index.md

 It is worth investigating adding a database index to fields used in `.filter()`.
 The easiest way to add a database index to a field is to add `db_index=True` to the field definition.

 The SQL panel in `django-debug-toolbar` has a link to `EXPLAIN` each query.
-Within **DETAIL** you can see the database `SCAN` and whether this is `USING INDEX` to see whether that query uses the generated database index.
+Within **DETAIL**, you can see the database `SCAN` and whether this is `USING INDEX` to see whether that query uses the generated database index.